IMPORTANT ANNOUNCEMENT —

 NCRC Partners With Nest: “Support For Visits To Korea And Reunions With Birth Families” A Program For Overseas Adoptees.

-Paperslip Note: It looks like NCRC (The National Center for the Rights of the Child) is basically outsourcing homeland visits and some aspects of birth family search for Korean Adoptees to the Korean NGO (Non-Governmental Organization) called NEST /Doonji" (둥지).
-Please see NCRC’s announcement below.
+Paperslip Note: It looks like NCRC (The National Center for the Rights of the Child) is outsourcing homeland visits and some aspects of birth family search and reunion for Korean Adoptees to the Korean NGO (Non-Governmental Organization) called NEST /Doonji" (둥지), starting July 19th, 2025.
+We emailed NEST to try to clarify exactly what NEST’s role will be in relationship to the NCRC birth family search process.
+NEST helpfully answered our questions.
+You can see our email exchange below.

 Posted to Paperslip on July 20th, 2025.